nextflow-io/patterns/process-per-file-chunk/README.md

 ## Solution

-Use the the [splitText](https://www.nextflow.io/docs/latest/operator.html#splittext) operator to split a file in chunk of a given size.
-Use the resulting channel a input of the process.
+Use the the [splitText](https://www.nextflow.io/docs/latest/operator.html#splittext) operator to split a file in chunks of a given size.
+Use the resulting channel as input of the process.

 Caveat: By default chunks are kept in memory.
 When splitting big files specify the parameter `file: true` to save the chunks into files.
 See the [documentation](https://www.nextflow.io/docs/latest/operator.html#splittext) for details.